Abdiweli Gaas: Tana Forum

 In April 2015, Gaas led a Puntland ministerial delegation to Bahir Dar, Ethiopia, where the representatives had been invited to attend the Tana Forum.
 Among the Puntland delegates was Minister of Environment and Wildlife Gulled Salah Bare, as well as the Minister of Seaports.
 The official invitation was the second one that Gaas had received on behalf of Puntland and Somalia as a whole.
 Prime Minister of Ethiopia Hailemariam Desalegn and other Ethiopian government representatives welcomed the visiting delegation at the Bole International Airport in Addis Ababa.
 The Tana Forum is annually held between heads of state in Africa, and focuses on the economy, security and other key continental sectors.
 Gaas is therein scheduled to brief his counterparts on the sociopolitical situation in Puntland and Somalia at large, regional counter-terrorism operations and economic development, among other matters.

 Infrastructure development

 In May 2015, Gaas led a large Puntland delegation to Rome to discuss various bilateral matters.
 The official visit was expected to last several days.
 According to the regional president, he had received an invitation from the Italian government to hold talks on securing funds for infrastructure development projects.
 Ali also emphasized his administration's focus on ameliorating infrastructure in Puntland as part of the broader reconstruction and development process in Somalia.

+2019 Puntland presidential election

+In December 2018, Abdiweli Gaas who announced his candidacy for re-election in the Puntland presidential election, was eliminated in the first round, securing only eight votes.
+Said Abdullahi Deni, a former Somali Minister of Planning, emerged as the new President of the Puntland, defeating Asad Osman Abdullahi 'Diyaano' in the final round.
+Deni garnered 35 votes from the 66 members of the Puntland House of Representatives, while Asad 'Diyaano' received 31 votes.